How to choose between MDF or hardwood shutters?

 At Shuttercraft, we always offer a made-to-measure solution – crafted for your home.
 You can be assured of a perfect fit with our shutters.
 Our shutters will last for years to come, making them a savvy investment for the long term.

 What other wood window treatments are available?

-Fixed together with material cords and tapes, wooden Venetian blinds such as the PURE Wood range from S: CRAFT can complement shutters, also providing decent light control with movable slats.
-Their lighter weight and reduced number of securing points does mean that Venetians are not as effective with windows open, being prone to blowing in the wind, rather than fixed to the surroundings themselves.
+Fixed together with material cords and tapes, wooden Venetian blinds are complementary.
+The PURE Wood range from S: CRAFT, for example, is a great design.
+These also provide decent light control with movable slats.
+These are lighter weight and have a reduced number of securing points.
+This can mean that Venetians are not as effective with windows open.
+They can be prone to blowing in the wind, rather than fixed to the surroundings for support.